ymgyt/syndicationd/README.md

 The hosted api is instrumented with OpenTelemetry.
 Basic signals(traces,metrics,logs) are published on the [Grafana dashboard](https://ymgyt.grafana.net/public-dashboards/863ebddd82c44ddd9a28a68eaac848ff?orgId=1&refresh=1h&from=now-1h&to=now)

-### Clear cache and logs
+### Remove cache and logs

-Authentication credentials are cached. to remove them, execute `synd clear`.
+Authentication credentials are cached. to remove them, execute `synd clean`.

 ### Check application status